 The period of validity of this Prospectus is up to (and including) 12 months from the date of the approval of this Prospectus.
-This Prospectus (as may be supplemented from time to time) is valid for 12 months from its date in relation to Notes which are to be admitted to trading on a regulated market in the EEA or the UK.
+This Prospectus (as may be supplemented from time to time) is valid for 12 months from its date in relation to Notes which are to be admitted to trading on a regulated market in the EEA and its validity expires on 10 June 2022.